shambu2k/gmeet-extension/README.md

 3. Enable developer mode
 4. Click on load unpacked and select project folder

+### Description
+- A Chrome extension for Google meets that facilitates admitting people in a team to the meet without manually having to click the admit button.

 ### Features
 - Display the teams and allows you to select the team for which the meeting is hosted.
 ![image](ss1.jpeg)